yubink/letor_resources/README.md

 ## LearningToRnk Model
 *TODO Zhuyun*

+## Distance to shard centroid
+This is a CSI feature.
+It calculates how representative the documents retrieved from a CSI is of their shards where they came from.
+In concrete terms, it calculates the distance between the averaged language model of the retrieved documents and their origin shard's centroid.

+Necessary script is located under ./scripts/centroid.
+You need Indri installed in your home directory in order for this to work. (i.e. Indri was installed with --prefix=/bos/usr0/YOUR_USERNAME)

+1. Build program by running `make`
+2. Run program `./CentroidDistances -c centroidsDir -i indriIndex -s sampleDir -o outDir -l shardList`
+  * centroidsDir: A directory that contains files, one per shard, where the file content is the centroid for that shard.
+Each line is in format: termid,weight The name of each file should be its shardname with no extensions, and should correspond to what is listed in the shardlist file (-l option).
+  * indriIndex: Location of the Indri index that was used to generate the centroids.
+    This index is what the centroid files' termids refer to.
+  * sampleDir: Directory contains a list of files named <queryNum>.filtered; each file contains the TREC retrieval result for that query from a CSI (the CSI itself does not need to be supplied)
+  * outDir: Directory to output feature files.
+Output files will end in ".features"
+  * shardList: File that contains a listing of all shard names, one per line.

 ## Query Likelihood, Query statistics, Bigram counts
 Make sure your indexes has **body**, **inlink** and **title** fields.